 Care: In the spring, they produce white blooms with pink anthers.
 These blooms occur in order, so while some are blooming, others are fading at the same time.

 This Mexican native plant is cultivated as both an interior and outdoor beauty.

 The Peanut Cactus (Echinopsis chamaecereus) is a low-growing cactus native to Bolivia.
 Its common name comes from the peanut-like form of its stems.
 It produces gorgeous orange blooms with scarlet tips in the spring, which contrast well with the green stalks.
 If properly cared for, these blooms may grow fairly enormous, providing for an amazing show.

 The Peanut Cactus grows slowly but can reach a height of 6 inches if left unpruned.
 It is recommended to grow it in a pot because it stays little throughout its life.
 As even more offsets appear parallel to the ground & fill out the pot, it has a trailing tendency.

 The Orange Monroe has lovely rosettes in green and orange tones.
-The greater the orange color, the more light the plant receives.
-The multicolored leaves form a compact rosette that may grow up to six inches in diameter.
+The greater the orange colour, the more light the plant receives.
+The multicoloured leaves form a compact rosette that may grow up to six inches in diameter.

 Nigrostoma var.
 Lobivia Jajoiana

 Lobivia Jajoiana is a little succulent native to the northern Argentina provinces of Salta and Jujuy.
 It is a proud member of the cactus family.
 The stem of this cactus is flexible and can grow straight up or bend slightly.
 It has grey-green to dark-green leaves that start off circular but develop longer as the plant matures.
 Put yours in one of these simple pots to let this magnificent cactus steal the show in your house!

 The plant’s crown is somewhat pushed down and it has a white, woolly feel.
 There are 10 to 14 ribs that go downward and have grey-white areoles with 3 cm spine clusters poking out of them.